omarm4400/sep11-freedom-project/blog/entry06.md

 # Engineering Design Process:
 Now I am in the last step of my Engineering design process which is to Communicate the results.
 I've finished my presentation including the improvment that I wanted to add from last time(byond MVP).
 I showed the audiance(which were my classmates) my project and got their feedback, And I should improve on it next year.
 # Skills:
+The skills that I grew were very simliar to what my takeways, like better communication because it helped my with my presentation and helped me with knowing what my classmates think of my project.
+Another skill I grew was practicing and learning from my mistakes because as I said I had to practice my presentation by recording and watching myself and learning from the things I did wrong so it can help my have a petter presentartion.